How we test action cameras

 - Should I buy it?

-Don't be stuck with poor quality video - find an excellent camera that is both simple to use and captures pin-sharp video from our Best Buy action cameras.
+Find an excellent camera that is both simple to use and captures pin-sharp video with our action camera reviews.

 Does the camera take clear video with lifelike colour?